 Today, not much is different.
 Everything Joe does, both for fun and for a living, involves fishing in some aspect.

-Joe is a fly-fishing guide for Blue Ridge Fly fishing, on the Toccoa River, near Blue Ridge, Ga.
+Joe is a fly-fishing guide for North Georgia Trout Fishing, on the Toccoa River, near Blue Ridge, Ga.

 While not outdoors, Joe works as The Editor of The Angler Magazine, Atlanta, and also regularly contributes articles and photography to a handful of regional outdoor publications in the Southeast.